CentreForDigitalHumanities/edpop-explorer/README.md

 ## Install

-**Please note that `edpop-explorer` is still under active development and that while it might be useful, some important features are still missing and the public API is not yet stable.**
+**Please note that `edpop-explorer` is still under active development and that while it might be useful, the public API is not yet stable.**

 `edpop-explorer` can easily be installed from PyPI: